na-na-hi/renget/archive/99iee.md

     Home: Polaria

-Shion
+->**Shion**<-

-    A prodigy of the Polarian Magical Academy, her confidence is backed by results.
+>A prodigy of the Polarian Magical Academy, her confidence is backed by results.
 Such results include topping every exam she's subjected to, to the point she gets an aceeleration to even the odds for the rest of the academy.
 Most who'd see her antics would regard her a brat, but under such exterior lies some insecurities, like her age and her background, which had a rough record in Aurorai's magical history.
 Everyday, she toils for the day the Murasaki name to be in what she deems their proper place, sullied when a rumor that their ancestor is actually an illegitimate line from another magical family's patriarch.
 Shion does not interact much with her colleagues except with Aqua Minato, a maid in Castle Crystale, Polaria's seat of power and her fellow Second Brigade member.

-    Home: Polaria
+==Home: Polaria==

+***

-Chapter 4x
+#### Chapter 4x

 (Shinove's bio would not be present here despite appearing as playable here.)

-The Aspirant
+==->**The Aspirant**<-==
-(Aka Avatar)(M/F variants)
+==(Aka Avatar)(M/F variants)==

-    A fan of the Guardians, they have dreamed all their lives of being called to join their ranks.
+>A fan of the Guardians, they have dreamed all their lives of being called to join their ranks.
 They come from the latest line of a knightly House from Polaria that have lost their lives in defense of the manor in the Negazian onslaught, including them.
 But they get a second chance from Omega, reviving them to fight again.
 Now, they carry the honor of their entire knightly House and the burden of avenging his family and all who served their House.

-    Home: Polaria

-Temma
+==Home: Polaria==

+->**Temma**<-

-    Cheerful and eccentric if not downright dark, he is a Knight of Polaria.
+>Cheerful and eccentric but can be downright dark, he is a Knight of Polaria.
 Born to a family of knights, he's an only son.
 This has lead to him having a compulsion to name everything after himself, a habit he thankfully mostly outgrown.
 He is friendly towards the citizens but can be merciless against those who would threaten them.
 To talk to more people, he studies the different languages of Aurorai in his spare time.
 He also does sport hunting when he's off duty along with fellow Knights.
 After he and a few others on castle guard duty fled the Negazian onslaught, guilt haunts him; thinking he failed Polaria.
 On the run, he meets an eccentric pair...

-    Home: Polaria

-Pekora
+==Home: Polaria==

+->**Pekora**

-    The shy but devious heir of the Pekodia dukedom in Savan.
-Her tenure as a Guardian is a story of personal development, from being as closed as a clam to being more open to her peers, with their help.
+>The shy but devious heir of the Pekolands dukedom in Savan.
+Her career so far as a Guardian is a story of personal development, from being as closed as a clam to being more open to her peers, with their help.
 Moona to her is more than a retainer, being the one she trusts the most outside her own family.
 Meeting Moona was the big catalyst of her remarkable change in personality and attitude.
 With the connections she made through Moona allowed The Order to secure a deal with the widely-known Kovalskia Armories to arm them and maintain their weapons.
 The disturbance in House Usada after pretenders to her father's throne spurred on by Negazion made a move on her and her mother.
-This forced her flee along with her trusted retainer, Moona, to not put her family in any more danger.
+This forced her to flee along with her trusted retainer, Moona, to not put her family in any more danger.
 She puts her ability to wield light magic into wacky and zany uses much to the chagrin of both her pursuers and bystanding citizens alike.

-    Home: Savan

-Moona
+==Home: Savan==

+->**Moona**<-

-    Atop her pegasus, Moona is an illustration of beauty in the face of battle, her long lilac hair flowing in the wind as she swoops down upon enemies or merely ferrying her liege Pekora around.
+>Atop her pegasus, Moona is an illustration of beauty in the face of battle, her long lilac hair flowing in the wind as she swoops down upon enemies or merely ferrying her liege Pekora around.
 She can appear stoic but she is very helpful with people, as her liege Princess Pekora can attest.
 Becoming her retainer marked a dramatic turn in her personality, becoming more unabashed and open with expressing herself.
 To Pekora, she is more than just a retainer.
-She also doubles as her liaison, which helped her liege secure a deal with the famous Kovalskia Armories to arm Pekodia personnel.
+She also doubles as her liaison, which helped her liege secure a deal with the famous Kovalskia Armories to arm Pekolands security personnel.
 Unbeknownst to most, within her is a minor moon goddess named Hoshinova, who amplifies her combat abilities, including latent magic only ever seen radiating around her.
 Hoshinova only ever picks one mortal vessel every generation of the Hoshinova clan they named themselves after.

-    Home: Diarnuit
+==Home: Diarnuit==

+***

-Chapter 5
+#### Chapter 5

-Ayame
+->**Ayame**<-

-    A noble-born oni swordswoman from Nero Eterna's upper echelons.
+>A noble-born oni swordswoman from Nero Eterna's upper echelons.
 Refusing to be tied down to typical Neronian nobility activities, she left the Nakiri estate despite the protests of her parents.
 Her father tried to prevent her journey by force but failed, with a bruise to show for it.
 One day, she challenged Fubuki Shirakami in a sword duel.
 The fight was intense, but in the end, Ayame won barely.
 She then soon revealed to her she's with The Order in an inn somewhere in downtown Polaria.
 The conversation later swung into an offer of a spot in The Order.
 Ayame grabbed on to the opportunity to distinguish herself from her noble-born peers back home as well as the opportunity to master her two blades, Rakshasa and Rasetsu.

-    Home: Nero Eterna
+==Home: Nero Eterna==

+***

 Chapter 6